forcedotcom/phoenix/README.md

     </dependency>
 ```
 ## Samples ##
-The best place to see samples are in our unit tests under test/func/java.
-These are end-to-end tests demonstrating how to use all aspects of the Phoenix JDBC driver.
+The best place to see samples are in our unit tests under src/test/java.
+The ones in the endToEnd package are tests demonstrating how to use all aspects of the Phoenix JDBC driver.
 We also have some examples in the examples directory.

 ##Mailing List##
 Join one or both of our Google groups: